ome/omero-documentation/README.rst

   This role will add an entry for the command in the generated index.
 * Other useful inline markups include: ``:command:``, ``:option:`` and ``:guilabel:``
+* Do not use inline highlighting or other markups in headings or subheadings

 Global substitutions
 ====================